Real Food Real Local Continues to Connect in Year 5

 The Real Food Real Local Conference is an annual event put on by the Real Food Real Local Institute, which is a partnership between ACEnet and the Athens County Convention and Visitors Bureau.
 The event brings together innovators in local food economies, from entrepreneurs, funders and experts to nonprofits, advocates, and conscious consumers.
 This year, a wide variety of discussions occurred surrounding local food efforts, including distribution, marketing, policy, funding, and new models for operation.

 Local food was plentiful throughout the conference, starting with the kickoff at the Eclipse Company Store.
-A delicious buffet of options donated from Avalanche, the Athens Farmers Market, Laurel Valley Creamery, Shagbark Seed & Mill, and Casa Nueva were available.
-Bakery items were purchased from Sweets By Jenn, a new business and partner of the venue.
+A delicious buffet of options donated from Avalanche Pizza, the Athens Farmers Market, Laurel Valley Creamery, Shagbark Seed & Mill, and Casa Nueva were available.
+Bakery items were purchased from Sweet Arts Bakery, a new business and partner of the venue.
 Meals were expertly catered by Kiser’s Barbeque, Chelsea’s Real Food, and Della Zona.
-Cocktail hour featured local libations from Jackie O’s and Dutch Creek Winery.
-Tours welcomed visits to Little Fish Brewing Company, Shagbark Seed & Mill, Devil’s Kettle, Chesterhill Produce Auction, and The Keller Market House.
+Cocktail hour featured local libations from Jackie O’s Brewery and Dutch Creek Winery.
+Tours welcomed visits to Little Fish Brewing Company, Shagbark Seed & Mill, Devil’s Kettle Brewing, Chesterhill Produce Auction, and The Keller Market House.
 All waste was dealt with using Rural Action’s Zero Waste Program, encouraging waste diversion from the landfill through composting and recycling options.

 The conference occurs in July to coincide with 30 Mile Meal Month and Ohio Brew Week.
 Restaurants offer specials of hyper local sources, brews and spirits from around Ohio are available at many different Athens Uptown locations, and the farmers market is thriving with peak season produce.